microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 const newMap = SharedMap.create(this.runtime, id);
 ```

-`DataObject` classes also provides by default a `root` object, of type `ISharedDirectory`, that is always available.
+`DataObject` classes also provides by default a `root` object, which is a [SharedDirectory]({{< relref "directory.md" >}})) that is always available and can be used to store the map.
 The `SharedMap` itself also provides a `handle` property that can be thought of as a serializable way to store it.
 Now that you have a way to serialize the map and a place where to put it, you can do the following to store the map in the `root`:
 ```javascript
 const newMapKey = "uniqueMapId";
 this.root.set(newMapKey, newMap.handle);